zkny/crudengine/README.md

 * Custom objects (mixed type) in schemas will not be detected by the proto file generator.

 > You've been warned
-<a name="auth"></a>
+<a name="fieldaccess"></a>
-## Auth
+## Field access
-In this system we expect to have the accesslevel number added by a middleware to the req (as req.accesslevel), for authentication purposes.
-If we can't find it the accesslevel will be set to 300.
+In this system we expect to have an access level number added by a middleware to the req (as req.accesslevel), for authentication purposes.
+If we can't find it the accesslevel will be set to 0 by default.

-If we do find it, we can modify what the user who issues the request can see based on the access level.
-So if a field requires minReadAuth of 200 then a user with accesslevel of 300 will get the field removed from the results.
-In case of update or create the minWriteAuth will rule.
-If there is a missmatch the request will fail with status 500 and a message saying 'EPERM'.
+If we do find it, we can modify what the user who issues the request can see/modify based on the access level.
+So if a field requires minReadAccess of 100 then a user with an accesslevel of 50 will get the field removed from the results.
+In case of update or create the minWriteAccess will rule.
+If someone is trying to delete a document with a field with greater minWriteAccess then the users accesslevel, then the request will fail and the 'EPERM' message will be sent back.

-<a name="change"></a>
-## Changelog

-* 2020-05-05 Missing variable in .proto file when using Boolean fixed.
-* 2020-05-25 File handling added.

 <a name="todo"></a>
 ## TODO
-* add prerequisites
 * Fix protofile generator for custom objects (mixed type)
-* CRUDFile subheaders won't show up in tableheaders
-* Fix subdocument auth access

 ## Authors